• Skip to primary navigation

 For smaller cookies: Use a small cookie scoop and bake at same temperature for 13 min.
 Make sure to keep dough in the fridge in-between baking the batches.

-Vegan: Use a dairy free gluten free flour, vegan sugar and vegan baking sticks.
+Vegan: Use a dairy free gluten free flour, vegan sugar, vegan baking sticks and vegan pumpkin (no weird fillers).

 Cookies will be soft and chewy in the middle with crip edges the first day.
 After being in an airtight container, the cookies will be soft throughout.